Birthstones 101 and a Complete Guide to June Birthstones

-There is no mistaking the radiant blue color of sapphires, the prized gemstone chosen for the month of September.
+The radiant blue color of sapphires is chosen for the month of September.
 Despite their trademark blue hue, they also come in different colors such as pink and orange.
-These gems have played an important role in many historical cultures, holding many different meanings.
-Today, sapphires are believed to be a symbol of truth, genuineness, and nobility.
+These gems have played an important role in many historical cultures.
+Thus, they held many different meanings.
+Today, sapphires are a symbol of truth, genuineness, and nobility.

 October Birthstones – Tourmaline and Opal

 Tourmaline and opal are both the birthstones for the month of October.
 While tourmaline may not be one of the most recognized gemstones, there is no doubt that it is unique.
-One reason being they feature the largest assortment of colors out of all gemstones.
-The belief is that the gemstone possesses an inward energy which calms and soothes.
-Similarly, opals also feature many colors, but all on the same stone, creating a truly enticing display of beauty.
-The colors of the gemstone are believed to enhance creativity.
+One reason is that they feature the largest assortment of colors out of all gemstones.
+The belief is that the gemstone possesses an inward energy which calms you down.
+Opals also posses many colors creating a truly enticing display of beauty.
+The colors of the gemstone enhance creativity.
 In the end, it’s safe to say that both gems are prime examples of nature’s beauty.

 November Birthstones– Citrine and Topaz